-- a.
-The height of an accessory building or accessory structure is limited to a sixteen foot (16') imaginary plane that parallels the existing predevelopment Natural Grade. (see FIGURE 5a) - b.
-In the case where the Natural Grade has been Cut and is not restored back against the building, no exposed face in any vertical plane shall exceed a sixteen (16') foot height measured from the lowest, Finished Grade.
+a.
+The height of an accessory building or accessory structure is limited to a sixteen foot (16') imaginary plane that parallels the existing predevelopment Natural Grade, as measured vertically from any point under the building. (see FIGURE 5a) b.
+In the case where the nNatural gGrade has been eutCut and is not restored back against the building, no exposed face in any vertical plane shall exceed a sixteen (16') foot height measured from the lowest, Finished Grade.
 The maximum height of any deck support shall not exceed twelve (12') feet tall measured from the adjoining grade.